North edge (formerly Green Zone)

 Special area

-The Noordrand forms a green backyard in the Randstad and is an area where many interests come into play.
-This unique area is part of the varied Dune, Horst & Meadow landscape, with vast meadows, lines of sight to the dunes and valuable ecological, cultural-historical and archaeological elements.
+This unique area is part of the varied Dune, Horst & Meadow landscape, with extensive meadows, sightlines to the dunes, and valuable ecological, cultural-historical, and archaeological elements.

 North Rim program: heading for conservation and enhancement